furfel/furfel.github.io/about.markdown

 I approach the subject in a manner of people who are known on the web - I just write it lightly, without much formality.

-I used to create games.
-Nowadays, I am more focused on creating some Raspberry Pi projects, writing my masters and learning things of the future.
+~~I used to create games.~~ I am back to gamedev.
+Also, I try to create some Raspberry Pi projects, writing my masters and learning things of the future.